Separated shoulder - aftercare; Acromioclavicular joint separation - aftercare; A/C separation - aftercare

 Pain is usually at the very top of the shoulder.

 Your health care provider may have you hold onto a weight while he or she examines you to see if your collarbone sticks out.
 An x-ray of your shoulder may help diagnose a shoulder separation.

-Most people recover from this injury without surgery in 2 to 12 weeks.
-You will be treated with ice, medicines, a sling, and then exercises as you heal more.
+Most people recover from a shoulder separation without surgery, within 2 to 12 weeks.
+You will be treated with ice, medicines, a sling, and then exercises as you continue to heal.

 Your recovery may be slower if you have:

 You may need surgery right away if you have: